einsweniger/viscom_framework/report/chapters/01_api.rst

 ``ProgramOutputHandler`` is in charge of rendering variables declared as ``out vec4 variableName;``.
 It assumes the variable to be color output from the fragment shader.
-As allocating back buffers depends on the used framework it will call an additional callback function during ``postInit``.
+Since allocating back buffers depends on the used framework, it will call an additional callback function during ``postInit``.
 This function should be in charge of creating these Textures.
-If the program was rendering to a texture its result can be drawn through the GUI.
+If the program was rendering to a texture, its result can be drawn through the GUI.
-This allows to create additional outputs for visual debugging, like drawing normals or verifying shader inputs.
+This allows creating additional outputs for visual debugging, like drawing normals or verifying shader inputs.

 Uniform blocks were not decoupled from the beamer framework: their use is to provide accessible usage of uniform blocks without knowledge of the layout specific details of the OpenGL standard.
 I've been using them to bunch up uniforms visually, they also can be used to share information across shaders.

-Subroutines allow to select from a set of functions defined in the shader.
+Subroutines allow selecting from a set of functions defined in the shader.
 This project uses them to select from:

 - SDF scenes defined or included through the fragment shader,
-- several different ray-marching implementations and
+- several ray-marching implementations and
-- postprocessing effects.
+- post processing effects.

 Other possible uses might be graphics settings (anti-aliasing methods) or comparing the output of different implementations.